 We tutor students either individually or in small groups of 2-4 students.
 We’ll describe below the individual tutoring option.
 Those interested in forming or joining a small group should contact us for more information.

-Although we discuss below only SAT and ACT preparation, we also help students prepare for the PSAT, the subject tests and the AP tests.
 If you’re not sure which test to take — SAT or ACT — we’ll advise you regarding that decision.

 This is how individual tutoring works:

 3. Tutoring Sessions and Homework.
-In between tutoring sessionss, you’ll do some homework, which consists in reviewing exam subject matter and answering practice questions.
+In between tutoring sessions, you’ll do some homework, which consists in reviewing exam subject matter and answering practice questions.
 For the SAT or ACT, you will also write practice essays at home, which we will go over with you when we meet.
 We will always be available, at no additional charge, to talk with you on the telephone about your progress.

 4. Initial Assessment.
 We’ll begin by assessing your current state of preparedness for the SAT/ACT exam.
 Our tutoring aims to amplify your test-taking strengths and to bring your knowledge and skills up to speed in problematic areas, whether they be math, critical reading, or writing.